Brevin Jordan: Professional career

 Jordan was selected by the Houston Texans in the fifth round, 147th overall, of the 2021 NFL draft.
 On May 12, 2021, Jordan officially signed with the Texans.
 He scored a nine-yard receiving touchdown in his NFL debut, a 38–22 loss to the Los Angeles Rams in Week 8.
-He finished his rookie season with nine appearances and two starts.
-He had 20 receptions for 178 receiving yards and three receiving touchdowns.
+Jordan finished his rookie season with nine appearances and two starts; he had 20 receptions for 178 receiving yards and three receiving touchdowns.

 In the 2022 season, Jordan appeared in 11 games and started three.
 He finished with 14 receptions for 128 yards.

-For the 2023 season, Jordan finished the season starting 6 games appearing in 14 and had a career high 219 yards while recording two touchdowns.
+For the 2023 season, Jordan finished the season starting six games (appearing in 14) and had a career high 219 yards while recording two touchdowns.
 Against the Cleveland Browns in the Wild Card round of the playoffs, Jordan recorded a 76-yard touchdown, the longest reception of his career as the Texans would win the game 45–14.

 Jordan suffered a torn ACL in Week 2 of the 2024 season and was placed on season-ending injured reserve.
 On December 5, 2024, Jordan agreed to a one–year contract extension with Houston.

 On August 11, 2025, Jordan was placed on season-ending injured reserve after suffering a knee injury during a practice.
+On December 8, Jordan and the Texans agreed to a one-year contract extension.